What Is Tubulovillous Adenoma?

 Medical History & Exam

-He reviews your personal and family history of colon polyps or cancer, lifestyle habits, diet, age and any symptoms you-ve experienced.
+He examines your family and personal history of colon polyps or cancer, lifestyle, food, age and symptoms that you-ve had.

 Colonoscopy